stulacy/personal-website/content/project/msmshiny.md

 date = "2017-10-05"

 # Project title.
-title = "A Multi-State Modelling Shiny app"
+title = "A Multi-State Modelling web app"

 # Project summary to display on homepage.
 summary = "A web app built in Shiny to visualise Multi-State Models"